LisaHackett97/fun-space-quiz/README.md

 - I needed media queries for fig captions and carousel indictors on xs smal screens, also hide h1 heading on small screens and change layout of carousel when heading was hidden.

-- I had used a critical css file generator to try and enhnace css loading
+- I had used a critical css file generator to try and enhnace css loading/above the fold but this did not improve performance and was showing all scc styles loading in head element so I removed it and reverted to usual css file link

+- My mentor suggedted using a switch statement instead of the if else for check Score and drawing on the canvas.
+I was unable to get it to work and due to time constraints I reverted to using the if/else statements.

 [Back to table of contents](#table-of-contents)